mattischrome/console-blog/content/posts/high-rise/index.md

 - Reading Projects
 - Thirteen
 title: J. G. Ballard, High-Rise
-heroImage: ../../assets/images/defaultHero.jpg
-description: After a few false starts I managed to finish "High-Rise", the next in [my collection of JG Ballard
 ---
 After a few false starts I managed to finish "High-Rise", the next in [my collection of JG Ballard novels](j-g-ballard).
 For a book that I had trouble getting into, it turned out to be a pretty good read - even if it was also a pretty unpleasant one.
 Published in 1975, "High-Rise" is perhaps ahead of its time in exploring the effects of social breakdown in stylised and artificial situations where people are in close contact.
 You might think the plot, about a luxury high-rise that goes to hell, is in some way political or sociological but it really isn't.
 It's just a big playground in which Ballard throws around some of his most twisted ideas, all the while remarking on the very artifice of the situation.